 Please note that this course description is preliminary.
-The final course description will be released in June 2019.
+The final course description will be released in the Summer of 2019.

 The space between the stars is not empty but filled with a very dilute gas with extremely low densities and temperatures, providing a unique laboratory with conditions not normally encountered on Earth.
 A surprisingly rich chemistry occurs in these so-called interstellar clouds, as evidenced by the discovery of nearly 150 different molecules.
 Some of these species were found in space before they were identified in a laboratory on Earth.
 How are these molecules formed?
 Where are they found and how do astronomers identify them?
 How do their abundances differ from place to place and what does this tell us about the structure of the region?
 How do the abundances evolve from cold clouds to planet-forming disks, where they can form the basis for prebiotic species?